mahenrique94/nextjs-node-performance-benchmarks/README.md

 A simple project to collect and measure some performance metrics when using SSR from Next.

 ## Features
-The project has only a single feature (page) which is a list of the first 100 updated GitHub repositories for a specific user (me).
+The project has only a single feature (page) which is a list of the first 100 updated GitHub repositories for a specific org (Nearform).

 ## Metrics collected
 All the metrics it was collected by [WebPageTest](https://www.webpagetest.org/).